 Fortunately, there are ways that the succession planning process can be adapted to meet these challenges.
 Local governments can:

 Building a succession planning process from the ground up is a significant undertaking for any organization, regardless of the industry or size.
-However, it is also one of the most significant strategic processes a local government will undertake.
-Use SIGMA’s tips and resources alongside the following six-step succession planning process to set your team up for success.
+It is also one of the most significant strategic processes a local government will undertake.
+Use SIGMA’s tips and resources alongside the following six-step succession planning process to cultivate a high-performing and successful team.

 SIGMA uses a six-step succession planning process with clients, regardless of their industry or size.
-Our consultants have worked specifically with municipalities, as well as with for-profit and not-for-profit organizations.
-The following six steps have been successfully tried and tested time and again.
-Use these steps to begin drafting a succession plan and click on the links to download form-fillable templates with instructions to help document and standardize the plan along the way.
+Our consultants have worked specifically with municipalities, as well as for-profit and not-for-profit organizations.
+The following six steps have been consistently proven effective through repeated application and validation.
+Use these steps to begin drafting a succession plan and click on the links to download form-fillable templates with instructions to document and standardize the plan along the way.

 1. Identify critical roles.
 Begin by identifying which roles are critical for day-to-day operations.
-Don’t just think of leadership positions.
-Consider IT, administrative, or highly specialized positions for which it would be difficult to quickly find or train replacements.
-Use SIGMA’s Critical Role Identification Questionnaire to help get started.
+Don’t just think of leadership positions — consider information technology (IT), administrative, or highly specialized positions for which it would be difficult to quickly find or train replacements.
+Use SIGMA’s Critical Role Identification Questionnaire to get started.

 2. Build success profiles.
 Once critical roles have been identified, build a success profile for each position.
 A success profile is a document that outlines the skills and abilities required for success in a particular role.
 Use the SIGMA Success Profile™ template to structure and standardize success profiles.

 3. Nominate succession candidates.
-Using success profiles, nominate individuals who demonstrate potential for being good candidates for each critical role.
+Using success profiles, nominate individuals who show promise as suitable candidates for each critical role.
 Use SIGMA’s Succession Nomination Survey to organize the list.

 4. Assess development needs.
 Once candidates have been selected, the next step is to assess development needs.
-Use a scientifically developed leadership assessment like the Leadership Skills Profile – Revised™ (LSP-R) to create a Candidate Profile for each individual.
+Use a scientifically developed leadership assessment, such as the Leadership Skills Profile – Revised™ (LSP-R), to create a Candidate Profile for each individual.
 This will provide a foundation for creating targeted development plans.

 5. Develop talent.
 After each individual’s development needs have been identified, it’s time to create a development plan.
 Use SIGMA’s Development Actions Form to create a talent development plan for each succession candidate and set timeframes for short-, medium-, and long-term goals.

-6. Measure Progress.
-Succession planning is an ongoing process.
-Along the way, take time to pause and measure progress; we recommend six-month intervals for progress measurement.
+6. Measure progress.
+Succession planning is a continuous journey.
+Throughout the process, it’s important to periodically assess progress.
+We recommend six-month intervals for progress measurement.
 Use SIGMA’s Talent Progress Scorecard to set and monitor objective indicators of success.
 This will help identify when the plan needs to be adjusted.
 It will also lay the groundwork for communicating concrete information about the progress of the succession plan to the board, shareholders, employees, and other stakeholders in the succession planning process.

 Looking for More?

 For additional resources to support the succession planning process, review SIGMA’s succession planning tools and templates.
-For further discussions on succession planning solutions, visit our customized consulting page and contact us below.
-SIGMA specialists are available to discuss unique organizational circumstances and potential succession planning strategies tailored to specific teams.
+For further discussions on succession planning solutions, visit our succession planning consulting page or contact us below.
+SIGMA succession planning specialists are available to discuss unique organizational circumstances and potential succession planning strategies tailored to specific teams.

 Talk to an Expert